Featured Articles

 4. Despite having been written over a period of 1,600 years by 40 different authors, the Bible forms a single metanarrative.
 The Bible’s many authors didn’t just sit down in a room together one day and decide to invent a single, continuous story with a clear beginning, ending, climax, protagonist, antagonist and complex, repeating themes that recur in almost every book.
 To the contrary, the authors’ lives were separated by many centuries, occurring on three different continents, and in several different ancient cultures.
 Yet, for some odd reason (hint, hint) this incredible collection of history, poetry, prophecy, and letters forms a single, overarching story from beginning to end.
 The protagonist and antagonist show up at the beginning of the story, continue their parts throughout, and reach a climactic moment, culminating with a final showdown at the very end.
 Dozens of themes, symbols, and patterns recur through the entire text, from Genesis to Revelation.

 5. The Bible forms a doctrinal hologram.
-Typical [inauthentic] "holy books" are one or two dimensional.
+Typical [inauthentic] “holy books” are one or two dimensional.
 Take out a passage from the text and you fundamentally alter the religion—removing key doctrines.
-It's like a painting on a canvas—mar a section of the picture and you can no longer see the "whole."
+It’s like a painting on a canvas—mar a section of the picture and you can no longer see the “whole.”
 Strangely, the Bible is different.
 From a doctrinal perspective it forms something analogous to a three-dimensional hologram.
-You can remove any piece of a hologram, move to a different viewing angle and still see the "whole."
-Why doctrines revealed in the Bible are spread out across the entire book, like an interconnected web, is strong evidence that the book's underlying author intended His message to get through even if someone tampered with the text.
+You can remove any piece of a hologram, move to a different viewing angle and still see the “whole.”
+Why doctrines revealed in the Bible are spread out across the entire book, like an interconnected web, is strong evidence that the book’s underlying author intended His message to get through even if someone tampered with the text.
 A couple examples: 1.
-The detailed accounts of Christ's death and resurrection—there are four different descriptions in the New Testament and several in the Old Testament (e.g. Ps.
-22; Is.
+The detailed accounts of Christ’s death and resurrection—there are four different descriptions in the New Testament and several in the Old Testament (e.g., Ps.
+22; Isa.
 53); 2.
 The rapture—take out 1 Thessalonians 4 and you still have Isaiah 26, John 14, Revelation 3–4 and 12, and a whole host of other supporting Scriptures.
-This complex web or layering, if you will, is hinted at in Isaiah 28: "...precept upon precept, line upon line, here a little, there a little."
+This complex web or layering, if you will, is hinted at in Isaiah 28: “...precept upon precept, line upon line, here a little, there a little.”

 6. Prophecy is unique to the Bible and is its watermark of authenticity.
 That is not to say that other religious texts don’t contain “prophecy,” but that unique to the Bible are very specific prophecies that can be demonstrably proven to have been written before the events occurred.
 Isaiah 53 is a prime example.
 Other examples can be found here and here.

-The Original Message was Evangelical
+The Original Message Was Evangelical

 Contrary to the postmodern claim that all religious beliefs are based on blind faith, it can be demonstrably proven that 1.
 God exists and 2.
 Biblical Christianity is the only legitimate religious truth, as shown from a few examples in the previous section.
 It can also be shown, based on the strong preponderance of evidence, that Jesus Christ rose bodily from the dead (see herehere, and here).
 That leaves us with the question of what “flavor” of Christianity is the right one.
 After all, there are hundreds of denominations, so how can anyone really know which one follows the Bible?
 Who are the real Christians?